 It is true that you can find videos on YouTube of three-year-olds playing Mozart, but that doesn’t mean a three-year-old who likes plunking on the piano keys should be signed up to begin piano lessons.
 Children under the age of five who show an interest in the piano should be allowed to explore and learn on their own time table.
 They probably won’t respond well to an adult-imposed learning structure.
 Always active and curious, a toddler might pay attention to an adult who is trying to teach them something for about three minutes, but then they notice something else they want to check out.
 If you put a child at this age in piano lessons, most of the teacher’s time will be spent in redirecting the child’s attention to the piano.
-It just isn’t a very effective use of your time and money.
+It just isn’t a very effective use of your time and money for beginning piano lessons.